 Property tax payments must be received or United States Postal Service (USPS) postmarked by the delinquency date to avoid penalties.
 If we receive your payment after the delinquency date, with no postmark, the payment is late and we will impose penalties, in accordance with State law.
 We caution taxpayers who send their payments by mail that the USPS only postmarks certain mail depending on the type of postage used and may not postmark mail on the same day taxpayers deposit envelopes.

 We accept cash, check, money order, cashier’s check, and major credit cards and debit cards.
-Each credit/debit card transaction is limited to $75,000.00, including a cost of 2.25 percent of the transaction amount.
+Each credit/debit card transaction is limited to $75,000.00, including a service fee of 2.22 percent of the transaction amount (minimum $1.49 per transaction).

 Please visit Pay Your Property Taxes page for the specific dates.
 You must make your payments by check, money order, cashier’s check, major credit cards or debit cards.
 We do not accept cash payments at this location.
-Each credit/debit card transaction is limited to $75,000.00, including a cost of 2.25 percent of the transaction amount.
+Each credit/debit card transaction is limited to $75,000.00, including a service fee of 2.22 percent of the transaction amount (minimum $1.49 per transaction).

 What if I cannot pay all of my property taxes?